humzashah/c_refresher/README.md

 This repo provides code examples with descriptive comments which help relearn what you have forgotten about C.

-This project is primarily structured around [this][1] tutorial.
-If you are learning C from scratch, I recommend using that tutorial instead of this project.
+This project is primarily structured around [**Sams Teach Yourself C in 24 Hours**][1] tutorial.
+If you are learning C from scratch, I highly recommend that tutorial.

 Code examples in the 'hours' directory have been named according to the online tutorial's lessons.